Null4d/Null4d/README.md

 ### 🔭 Currently working on
 - Projects in GitHub
-- Learning new things in JS / Python (isteğine göre değiştir)
+- Learning new things in JS / Python

 ### 🌱 Currently learning
 - Advanced Git & GitHub workflows
-- Web development / Backend (ne ilgini çekiyorsa)
+- Web development / Backend

 ### 👯 Looking to collaborate on
 - Open-source projects